 It was also then that Nic nodded while Achel stepped over to give Joanne a hug.

 One week later, Joanne was seen standing at the bridge separating both sides of town again.
 She wasn’t waiting for Jacky or anyone.
-It was just one of her usual routine to stand there and reflect to herself.
+It was just one of her usual routine to stand there and reflect.
 She wasn’t paying attention to her surroundings.
 Not really.
 She only wanted to let her mind drift.
 But then Bryant appeared to rupture the atmosphere.
 He didn’t mean to, but he couldn’t help approaching her when he recognized her from their first encounter.
 It was indeed an unforgettable encounter.

 “Hey, you all right?”
 Bryant asked as he approached her.
 He had lowered his voice on purpose, not wanting to alarm her.